CH4nt014/Super-Mario_Game/README.md

 # Super Mario Coin Quest

+![alt text](https://github.com/CH4nt014/Super-Mario_Game/blob/main/Screenshot/Screenshot%202024-11-15%20105731.png?raw=true)

 Welcome to **Super Mario Coin Quest**!
 This project is a C++ and OpenGL-based game where players can choose between three iconic characters: Mario, Luigi, and Yoshi.
 The objective is to find a specified number of coins based on the selected difficulty level.

-# Screenshot
-![alt text](https://github.com/CH4nt014/Super-Mario_Game/blob/main/Screenshot/Screenshot%202024-11-15%20105731.png?raw=true)

 ## Table of Contents